MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

   </TabItem>
 </Tabs>

 This command will prompt you for a project name, we can use something simple to describe our demo: `mmsdk-wagmi-tutorial`.

-Once we run this command we will need to give our project a name and change directories into that project and install dependencies.

-install the node module dependencies:
+Once the CLI is finished, we can change directories into that project and install the node module dependencies:

 <Tabs>
   <TabItem value="pnpm" label="pnpm" default>